qawolf/qawolf/docs/docs/change_input_values.md

 });
 ```

 You can then run your test again, passing the appropriate environment variable.
-It will now type the value of your environment variable in the first step.
+It will now type the value of your environment variable in the first step:

 ```bash
 TODO_VALUE="create environment variable!" npx qawolf test myTestName